 If you’re interested in watching the keynote, here’s everything you need to know.
 You can read more about WWDC 2023, including the products we expect to launch, in a separate article.

-The keynote kicks off WWDC on June 6 at 10 a.m.
-PDT.
+The keynote kicks off WWDC at 10 a.m.
+PDT on June 5, 2023.
 The event will probably last about one to two hours.
-Here’s what that translates to in the countries where most of our readers live:
+Here’s what that translates to around the world:

 Watch via the TV app on an Apple TV, iPhone, iPad, or Mac.